rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 2. Under Resources menu, click Secrets.

-3. Add a secret available to all namespaces in this project.
+3. Add a secret available to the dedicated `xxx-pipeline` namespace in this project.

 4. Go to `Edit Config` view of the pipeline, create or edit a Run Script step.